GigaSpaces-ProfessionalServices/gs-dev-training/README.md

 In the `bin/setenv-overrides, export GS_OPTIONS_EXT="-Djava.net.preferIPv4Stack=true"`

 ##### Note 6 - java.lang.UnsatisfiedLinkError with JNA on Mac
 java.lang.UnsatisfiedLinkError on Mac with JNA error.
 Download the latest jna jar.
 Replace the lib/optional/oshi/jna.jar with the new jar (remove version from jna.jar).
+JNA is used to provide host machine information displayed in GigaSpaces.